 Import of fishery products

-You can find guidance for seeing all EU-legislation on the right margin in “The guidance for searching EU-legislation” on the left margin.
+You can find guidance for seeing all EU-legislation on the left margin in “The guidance for searching EU-legislation” on the left margin.

 The import requirements for fishery products from non –EU countries in case when fishery products caught wild are the following: